ansible-collections/ibm_zos_ims/docs/source/life-cycle.rst

 Product life cycle
 ==================

-Review this matrix for the status of the IBM z/OS IMD collection version, its critical dates, and which type of support it's currently eligible for.
+Review this matrix for the status of the IBM z/OS IMS collection version, its critical dates, and which type of support it's currently eligible for.

 +--------------+----------------+-----------------------+------------------+-------------------+-------------------------+